JMK-B/lokisoft.github.io-variant-docs/developing-unite-server-applications/the-unite-development-language/programming-concepts/schema.md

 All of the keys below can be placed under the replacements or defaults property of its pipe.

+> Note: All pipes when executed return either: Success, NotExecuted or Failed.

 ### Variant Pipe

 | Key           | Type   | Required | Description                                                                                                                  |